csci-1301/csci-1301.github.io/lectures/110_while_loops_and_vocabulary/readme.md

     Item myItem = new Item(desc, price);
     ```

-    - The keyword `do` starts the code block for the loop body, but it doesn't have a condition, so the computer simply starts executing the body
+    - The keyword `do` starts the code block for the loop body, but it does not have a condition, so the computer simply starts executing the body

     - In the loop body, we prompt the user for input, read and parse the input, and store it in `price`